BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **GOOD**

-Thorin Oakenshield; Kíli the Dwarf; Fíli the Dwarf; Balin the Dwarf; Dwalin the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Óin the Dwarf; Glóin the Dwarf; Bilbo Baggins.
+Thorin Oakenshield; KÃ­li the Dwarf; FÃ­li the Dwarf; Balin the Dwarf; Dwalin the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Ã“in the Dwarf; GlÃ³in the Dwarf; Bilbo Baggins.
 As they have not yet ventured into the Troll's hoard, Thorin and Bilbo do not have Orcrist or Sting respectively.
 Bilbo also has not yet found The Ring.

 **EVIL**